-This is a recent study on acupuncture and IVF.
+This recent study has found that acupuncture may be effective in improving pregnancy success rates for women undergoing IVF.
 And the difference is striking.
 63.9% of women in the acupuncture group had the positive pregnancy hormone HCG test.
 While, IVF only group that number was 33.3%.
 Furthermore, women who had acupuncture had a higher clinical pregnancy, ongoing pregnancy and live birth rate.
 Not to mention women who had this natural treatment had significantly lower anxiety.

 Effectiveness of acupuncture on pregnancy success rates for women undergoing in vitro fertilization: A randomized controlled trial